-- Biology
+- Biology/Chemistry (alternating years)

 - Calculus AB

-- Chemistry

 - English Language and Composition

-- English Literature and
+- English Literature and Composition

-Composition

 - Spanish Language & Culture

 - Statistics

 - U.S. Government and Politics

 - U.S. History

 School AP Policies

 Students entering 10th grade can request to take AP US History or AP Spanish (for students enrolled in Spanish Immersion).
 Students entering 11th or 12th grade, who haven't taken an AP course before, can request up to 2 AP classes.
 Students entering 11th or 12 grade, who have already had success with AP rigor, can request up to 3.